MORTGAGE RATES TODAY IN MISSOURI

 • The Fed: The Federal Reserve sets the federal funds rate, which serves as a benchmark for other interest rates, including mortgage rates.
 When the Fed raises the federal funds rate, it becomes more expensive for banks to borrow money, which can lead to higher mortgage rates.
 The opposite is also true.

 • Inflation: Inflation is another economic factor that affects mortgage rates.
 When inflation rises, the purchasing power of money decreases, making it more expensive for lenders to lend money.
-As a result, lenders may increase interest rates to compensate for the loss in purchasing power.
+As a result, they may increase interest rates to compensate for the loss in purchasing power.

 • Unemployment rate: The unemployment rate also plays a role in mortgage rates.
 A low unemployment rate indicates a strong economy, which typically leads to increased demand for housing.
 This increased demand puts upward pressure on home prices and, consequently, mortgage interest rates.